 Companion planting can be defined as the close planting of different species based on their ability to enhance one another's growth or offer some form of pest protection or other advantages.
 Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another or those that have different nutrient needs that make efficient use of soil.
 Strategic companion planting is especially important in small gardens or wherever careful space planning is needed.

-Note that peas and other legumes, like beans, are good companion plants for many other vegetables since they increase the availability of nitrogen the soil.
+Note that peas and other legumes, like beans, are good companion plants for many other vegetables since they increase the availability of nitrogen in the soil.
 A great many vegetables are enhanced if they have peas and other legumes as close neighbors.

 Best Companion Plants for Peas